Sorting by Shapes is a hands-on math activity!

 This afternoon we picked tomatoes from our sad garden. (send me your kids, not your plants)

-As my five-year-old was anxious to take a bite, he asked me to hand him the “circle” one.
+My five-year-old was anxious to take a bite, so he asked me to hand him the “circle” one.

 Whoops!
-My radar showed that we could begin discussing spheres a little more in our day-to-day conversations.
+My radar showed that we could begin discussing spheres more in our day-to-day conversations.

 “Sure thing!
 One tomato sphere coming right up!”
 I said.

-We can toss in new or forgotten vocabulary without correcting a child or doing worksheets.
+We can toss new or forgotten vocabulary without correcting a child or doing worksheets.
 Since it was casual and inviting, his guard was down and open to hearing why the tomato was a sphere.
+This is where learning takes the lead in kid activities.

 RELATED: Pencil grip meets shapes with this preschool activity.

-We hear three-dimensional shapes, so we whip up an activity that is filled with cubes, cones, spheres, and rectangle prisms.
+We hear three-dimensional shapes, so we whip up an activity filled with cubes, cones, spheres, and rectangle prisms.

 But what if we pumped the breaks just a bit?